nosia-ai/nosia/README.md

 You can now access Nosia at `https://nosia.localhost`

-## macOS installation with Debian/Ubuntu VM
+## macOS installation with a Debian or Ubuntu VM

 On macOS, install Homebrew: